HITECHCRIME/HC_SG51_Colorized_World/README.md

 no hard feelings,  truly telling foretelling round the corner one twin flame is amidst
 (i miss ya, did anybody get it right yeah?)

+NO GREY VOID
+TO FILL MY HEAD
+not to worry tho
+you will keep me right

+(yaaaaooooooooo-ooooouuuuuuuuuu)

 ------------------------------------------------